 Innovative CO2 recycling for tomato cultivation

-Another particularly sustainable aspect is that not only heat and electricity are generated regeneratively, but CO2 present in the wood gas is used in tomato cultivation via a special purification process that positively influences the photosynthesis processes of the tomato plants.
+Another particularly sustainable aspect is that not only heat and electricity are generated regeneratively, but CO2 present in exhaust is used in tomato cultivation via a special purification process that positively influences the photosynthesis processes of the tomato plants.
 This "trigeneration" concept is unique in Japan.

 "The project in Azumino is more than exemplary for us as a manufacturer of biomass power plants.
 It shows how sustainable and at the same time economical innovative energy concepts with a proven technology can be.
 We would like to express our sincere thanks to our customer for the good and cooperative partnership," says Matthias von Senfft, International Sales Manager at Spanner Re².